Murciano207/SpookFinance-docs/protocol/security/bounty.md

 ### Rewards

 The bounty program will pay out rewards according to the severity of a vulnerability.
-The final reward amount is at the sole discretion of Balancer Labs.
+The final reward amount is at the sole discretion of Yogi Studio.
 See eligibility section below for more details.

 <table>
   <thead>